JuliaPy/SymPy.jl/examples/tutorial.md

 ex4 = subs(ex3, F(x), y)
 ```

-To visualize this, SymPy's `plot_implicit` function could be used.
-This requires `PyPlot` to be the graphing package, but we are using `Gadfly`.
-(The `PyPlot` call is just `plot_implicit(Eq(ex, 0))`).
-We use the `ImplicitEquations` package which provides a similar means to plot implicit equations within `Gadfly`, though we need to create functions from our symbolic expressions.
+To visualize this, SymPy's `plot_implicit` function could be
+used.
+This requires `PyPlot` to be the graphing package, but we are
+using `Gadfly`.
+(The `PyPlot` call is just `plot_implicit(Eq(ex,
+0))`).
+We use the `ImplicitEquations` package which provides a similar
+means to plot implicit equations within `Gadfly`, though we need to
+create functions and not use our symbolic expressions.

 ```